jameshughes89/cs102/src/site/labs/stacks/stacks.rst

 #.
 Add the :download:`ArrayStackTest </../test/java/ArrayStackTest.java>` unit tests to the project in a ``test`` folder

-    * :doc:`Refer to the relevant topic on unit testing for a refresher </topics/testing/unit-tests>`
+    * :doc:`Refer to the relevant topic on unit testing </topics/testing/unit-tests>`
+    * :doc:`Refer to the relevant topic on unit testing collections </topics/testing/unit-test-collections>`

 #.
 Run the ``ArrayStackTest`` unit tests and ensure all tests pass